3 questions employees are asking about their employer’s health plan this open enrollment season

 As more and more drugs come to market, UnitedHealthcare follows a screening process to ensure a drug is safe, effective and delivers value in line with the price charged by its manufacturer before determining its coverage status.
 Prior authorizations are designed to do the same.
 They help protect employees from receiving an unsafe, unnecessary or costly medication when a better alternative may exist.
 At the same time, UnitedHealthcare is working to make the process of getting common prescriptions simpler by eliminating prior authorizations where it’s safe to do so.

 Along the way, employees may have questions that require more help.
 UnitedHealthcare’s Advocacy services are there to provide answers by phone or chat.

-Contact your UnitedHealthcare representative, broker or consultant for more information.
+Contact your UnitedHealthcare representative for more information.

 Best practices for building a more engaged workforce

 Employers who help educate and engage their employees about their health plan and benefits can help improve member experiences.

 Uncover more ways to help clients save.